 - The highly qualified teacher providing the content for the course will only be available remotely via email or possibly phone and will not be a District employee.

 - The student will be required to work independently outside of the traditional classroom setting.

 - District personnel will not be providing instructional support for the online class.

 - The student will be required to check in regularly with their school assigned mentor.

 - A letter grade which figures into the student’s grade point average will not be awarded for successful completion of the course; instead students are awarded a pass/fail grade.

 - Once enrolled in an online class, students may not withdraw from the online course to enroll in a different online class or a course in their home school.

 - The student must complete the online course on or before the last day of the semester in which they are enrolled.

-To enroll your student in a course, you and your student need to complete the Expanded Online Learning Contract and the Online Course Enrollment Form found on the Livonia Public School District website.
+To enroll your student in a course, you and your student need to complete the Online Learning Contract and the Online Course Enrollment Form found below.
 The completed forms need to be returned to your student’s school counselor by established course selection timeline at the school.